Home

 By Language Arts Excellence

-This resource features a bundle of all of our lesson plans, materials, and activities for F. Scott Fitzgerald's most beloved novel, The Great Gatsby.
+This resource features a bundle of all of our best-selling lesson plans, materials, and activities for Veronica Roth's best-selling dystopian novel, Divergent.
 Each product is thoughtfully crafted and allows students to think outside the box by delving deeply into the novel's themes, characters, and plot development.
 Lessons have all been classroom-tested and allow for differentiation while encouraging optimal student engagement.
 You will not find tedious lists of comprehension questions and vocabulary words in this bundle; instead you will find materials that will bring the novel to life!

 Included in this Bundle: